 Meanwhile, learn about different teaching methods, curricula, and other resources.
 Dr. Joe Sutton told my friend after diagnosing her son with ADD, “You aren’t going to change the way his brain works; instead, you’re going to have to change the way you teach!”

 Check out Joyce Herzog’s Choosing and Using Curriculum and Learning In Spite of Labels, Sharon Hensley’s Home Schooling Children with Special Needs, Christine Field’s Homeschooling the Challenging Child, Carol Barnier’s How to Get Your Child off the Refrigerator and on to Learning, and Dr. Joe & Connie Sutton’s Strategies for Struggling Learners.
 These will help you develop goals and a plan.
 Also look at Judith Munday’s website at hishelpinschool.net (“Educational Plans”)

 The Virginia Homeschool Manual’s section on special needs includes early warning signs for various disabilities, specific chapters on each type of learning disability, help for behavior problems, teaching strategies, making an individualized plan of education, discussion on legal issues, and a huge resource section.

 Next, hire a special-needs consultant—a special-education teacher—to meet with you a few times a year to suggest approaches and materials and review your plans and progress.
 Be sure this teacher is open to homeschooling.
-Check with local public and private schools, and with HSLDA’s special-needs department for recommendations.
-Go to hslda.org/strugglinglearner/.
+Check with local public and private schools.
+Check out HEAV’s special-needs page.